-You will both also need to give formal notice of marriage to the superintendent registrar of the district where you live.
+You will both also need to give formal notice to the superintendent registrar of the district where you live.
 Even if the ceremony is taking place in a different registration district to the one where you and your partner live, you need to register in the district where you actually reside.

 - Monday to Friday, 9am to 5pm – all services